-You'll pay around 0.6% of your home's final sale price in seller closing costs when you sell a home in Kansas.
-For a $204,054 home — the median home value in Kansas — you'd pay around $1,159.
+On average, sellers in Kansas can expect to pay 3.15% of their home's final sale price in closing costs.
+For a $208,591 home — the median home value in Kansas — you'd pay around $6,576.

 How much are seller closing costs in Kansas?

-Seller closing costs are fees you pay when you finalize the sale of your home in Kansas.
-These include the costs of verifying and transferring ownership to the buyer and many are unavoidable.
+Seller closing costs are fees and taxes you pay when you finalize the sale of your home in Kansas.
+These include the costs of verifying and transferring ownership to the buyer, so most are unavoidable.

 Kansas seller closing costs